-- (1) The Minister, by notice in the national Government Gazette - (a) must amend Schedule 3 to include in the list all public entities that are not listed; and - (b) may make technical changes to the list. - (2) The accounting authority for a public entity that is not listed in either Schedule 2 or 3 must, without delay, notify the National Treasury, in writing, that the public entity is not listed. - (3) Subsection (2) does not apply to an unlisted public entity that is a subsidiary of a public entity, whether the latter entity is listed or not. - (4) The Minister may not list the following institutions in Schedule 3: - (a) A constitutional institution, the South African Reserve Bank and the Auditor-General; - (b) any public institution which functions outside the sphere of national government; and - (c) any institution of higher education.
+- (1) The Minister, by notice in the national Government Gazette- - (a) must amend Schedule 3 to include in the list all public entities that are not listed; and - (b) may make technical changes to the list. - (2) The accounting authority for a public entity that is not listed in either Schedule 2 or 3 must, without delay, notify the National Treasury, in writing, that the public entity is not listed. - (3) Subsection (2) does not apply to an unlisted public entity that is a subsidiary of a public entity, whether the latter entity is listed or not. - (4) The Minister may not list the following institutions in Schedule 3: - (a) A constitutional institution, the South African Reserve Bank and the Auditor-General; - (b) any public institution which functions outside the sphere of national or provincial government; and - [paragraph (b) substituted by section 26 of Act 29 of 1999] - (c) any institution of higher education.